-The overall performance across the Company's Casualty book is well within expectations.
+The overall performance across the Company's Casualty book consistent with expectations.

-Other Property
+Property

 The Company provides coverage for both personal lines and commercial property exposures and principally covers buildings, structures, equipment, and contents.
-On the treaty side we have seen further meaningful growth, similar to in 2019, with premium increased from €12.5m to €20.5m.
-This growth was derived from a small number of new accounts, largely from expansion of activity in certain geographies, combined with some rate growth in and retention of the Company's existing business.
+On the treaty side we have seen further material growth with premium increasing 32.5% from €117m to €155m.
+This growth was concentrated within a small number of geographies where the Company was able to leverage its entry to those locations in recent years.
+Premium growth arose largely from writing new business in new territories with the largest existing countries of Israel, France, and Australia, along with South Africa, accounted for the majority of the treaty GWP in 2023.

-The Company's Property Facultative business is written by two teams based in London and Zurich.
-The Company has seen an increased submission flow in this line due to more demand from specific needs of clients as well as following increased loss activity in certain markets.
+The Company's Property Facultative business is written by three teams based in London, Zurich and Copenhagen.
+The Company has seen an increased submission flow in this line due to continued increased demand from the specific needs of clients as well as following increased loss activity in certain markets.
+GWP for this unit grew from €40.1m in 2022 to €54.6m in 2023, growth which reflects the demand driven favourable market conditions.
 Risk selection remains critical to the underwriting of the Company.
-GWP increased in 2020, relative to levels in 2019, by 36%.
 Much of this growth was driven by the reduced appetite of our clients which increased the demand for capacity from the market.
-Continued challenging attritional loss results, increased reinsurance cost and the impact of Covid-19 losses have contributed to these dynamics.
+Continued challenging attritional loss results and increased reinsurance cost have contributed to these dynamics.
 The underwriting team remains focused on ensuring new business meets the Company's underwriting criteria.